Exabyte-io/documentation/docs/jobs-cli/actions/check-status.md

 11666.cluster-001  steve       OR       my_job     R        1235kb    00:00:10    00:10:00          1      1
 ```

-The complete manual page for this command listing all its possible option flags can be found under Ref. [^1].
+The complete manual page for this command listing all its possible option flags can be found under page 364 in Ref. [^1].

 ## Job ID

 The `qstat` command displays the information about jobs organized by their IDs, as listed under the **"JOBID"** column of the output.
-This "job id" includes the alias of the cluster where the job has been submitted (for example, the entry "11665.cluster-001" listed above).
+This "Job ID" includes the alias of the cluster where the job has been submitted (for example, the entry "11665.cluster-001" listed above).

 It is important to make a note of this ID for job tracking and problem resolution, as well as for the case when [job termination](terminate.md) by the user becomes necessary.